jeffvincent/thoughtsblog/_posts/2016-04-01-recover-while-moving.md

 layout: post
 title: "Recover while moving"
 description: |
-  When working on things for the long-term, it's important to manage your energy.
+  On managing your energy for the long term.
 category: time, work
 ---